 Putting in long hours at work and pushing yourself to the best of your ability, only for your hard work to go unnoticed, can be demotivating.
-Being made to feel underappreciated impacts your daily motivation in the workplace.
+You were being made to feel underappreciated impacts your daily motivation in the workplace.

-If you’ve found your job boring for 6-12 months, try having a conversation with your manager about how your feeling.
-Ask for more responsibility, new challenges and ongoing training opportunities.
-If you don’t see changes after your chat consider whether you’ll be happy at your company in the long term, or whether it’s time to think about moving on.
+If you’ve found your job boring for 6-12 months, try conversing with your manager about how you feel.
+Ask for more responsibility, new challenges and ongoing training and development opportunities.
+If you don’t see changes after your chat, consider whether you’ll be happy at your company long-term or whether it’s time to think about moving on.

 stuck in a routine

-Don't miss the physical signs, take the time to listen to your body.
-Anxiety about work could manifest itself as lack of energy, lack of appetite, restlessness, poor sleep and general irritability.
+Don't miss the physical signs; take the time to listen to your body.
+Anxiety about work could manifest as a lack of energy, appetite, restlessness, poor sleep and general irritability.

 constantly talking about work?

-Talking about a bad day here or there with your family and friends is normal — but when you come home day after day unable to focus on anything but work-related stress, that can be a sign.
+Talking about a bad day here or there with your family and friends is normal — but when you come home day after day unable to focus on work-related stress, that can be a sign.